CrayLabs/SmartRedis/doc/clients/fortran.rst

 Client API
 ==========

+The Client API is purpose-built for interaction with RedisAI, which extends the capabilities of the Redis in-memory data store.
+It's important to note that the SmartRedis Client API is the exclusive means for altering, transmitting, and receiving data within the in-memory database.
+All other data structures are confined to local operations.

 The following are overloaded interfaces which support 32/64-bit ``real`` and 8, 16, 32, and 64-bit ``integer`` tensors